expo/ex-navigation/README.md

 will be rendered in the right position of the `navigationBar`.
 - `renderBackground` - a function that should return a React component that will be rendered in the background of the `navigationBar`.
+- `height` - Either a number or a function that returns a number, representing the height of the navigation bar.
+The function is provided with the route params as the first argument.

 ## TabNavigation